Award Winning Bathroom Remodel Design Company

 Thinking about remodeling a bathroom in your San Diego home?
 You may want to consider all the different people who will use it.
 Do you have elderly parents or grandparents who live in the home or visit?
 Do you want to make sure a friend in a wheelchair is comfortable the next time she comes over for your big New Year’s party?
-If you want to make sure everyone can safely and comfortably use your bathroom regardless of age or ability, then it’s time to start thinking about a universal design bathroom remodel.
+Suppose you want to make sure everyone can safely and comfortably use your bathroom regardless of age or ability.
+In that case, it’s time to start thinking about a universal design bathroom remodel.

 PUT YOUR UNIVERSAL BATHROOM ON THE FIRST FLOOR